|

 several candidates for each multi-member

-party list PR) where the parties and the factions
+electorates (and party list PR) where the parties

-within parties have much more control over who is
+and the factions within parties have much more

 more representative

-the parliament of a large country, or the
+parliament of a large country, or the executive of

 |||